trimstray/nginx-admins-handbook/README.md

 Of course, I know that we also have great resources like a [Official Documentation](https://nginx.org/en/docs/), [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html), [Nginx Guts](http://www.nginxguts.com/) or [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html).
 On a different note, these are definitely the best assets for us and in the first place you should seek help there.

-For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet (if it's possible) which describe a variety of configurations and important cross-cutting topics for HTTP servers.
+For me, however, there hasn't been a truly in-depth and reasonably simple (if it's possible) cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 That's why I created this repository.

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments).
 Many of these refer to external resources.

-Throughout this handbook you will explore the many features of NGINX.
-You will also learn for example: how to testing the performance or how to resolve debugging problems.
-You will discover as several practices related to hardening.
+Throughout this handbook you will explore the many features and capabilities of NGINX.
+You'll find out for example: how to testing the performance or how to resolve debugging problems.
+You will discover as several good practices related to hardening and how to handle common issues also.

+In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX server.
+They give us insight into NGINX internals also.

-If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
+If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.

 I did my best to make this handbook a single and consistent.
-Of course I still have a lot [to improve and to do](#todo-list).
+Of course, I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.

 Before you start remember about the two most important things: